DesignInTheBlack/Elevate/README.md

 **Type Safety:**
 - Strict token definitions of design system as well as property-attribute relationships
 - Compile-time validation of design system tokens and relationships to CSS
-- TypeScript type constraints for design system tokens
+- TypeScript type constraints for design system tokens and syntax rules

 <br>